Media Resources Architecture

 A Unified CM MoH server can generate a MoH stream from two types of sources:

-- An audio file from a Unified CM MoH server or from Cisco IOS router flash
+- An audio file that has been uploaded to a Unified CM MoH server.

 Note Before configuring a MoH audio source, you must upload the.wav formatted audio source file to every MoH server within the cluster using the upload file function in the Unified CM Administration interface.
 Cisco recommends that you first upload the audio source file onto each MoH server in the cluster, then upload it onto the publisher (even if not an MoH server), and finally assign an MoH Audio Stream Number and configure the MoH audio source in the Unified CM Administration interface on the publisher.
 This ensures that each MoH server has the MoH audio file available when it is assigned to an MoH Audio Stream Number.